 Also Available On

 I know I swear up and down that I will never play another crappy Gameloft game again, but N.O.V.A.
 3 had me interested due to the excellent graphics.
 Gameloft may have crappy games, but they can really make games look good on mobile devices.
 Once I started playing I realized that the visuals are all that was improved in this Halo-style rip-off FPS series.
 The story is forgettable as is any Gameloft game.
 You’re trying to find some sort of ancient artifact to destroy an evil alien race and save humanity.
 Like we haven’t heard that story before.

 I was impressed with the first level of the game because there are some cinematic scripted events thrown in here that made me think that Gameloft finally got their act together and did something right.
 I also noticed how less it looks like Halo and more like Crysis 2.
 The outfits look almost the same, and even some of the guns look the same.
 That’s OK because Gameloft is master copycats, remember?
 After I started shooting up some bad guys I realized how much better the guns shoot, but there’s still no life in them.
 There’s almost no recoil, and the controls are glitchy with random spin-around and not to mention the HUD is cramped.
 I highly recommend playing this on as large of a screen as possible to avoid any further frustrations.

 Let’s not forget multiplayer.
-The maps are really large with only a few players in it so it feels like you’re always playing hide-and-go-seek rather than Team Deathmatch.
+The maps are really large with only a few players in them so it feels like you’re always playing hide-and-go-seek rather than Team Deathmatch.
 The glitchy controls and lifeless weapons don’t help either, so just skip the multiplayer altogether.
-If you really don’t care about quality than the N.O.V.A. series is probably right up your ally along with most Gameloft games.
+If you really don’t care about quality then the N.O.V.A. series is probably right up your alley along with most Gameloft games.
 The game looks great but other than that you will just find a hollow and soulless shooter that looks, feels, and plays monotonously.